Teradata/stacki-wiki/Backend-Installation.md

 backend-0-0: | os

 Here the boot action is set to _os_ indicating that the backend machines are currently set to boot off their own hard disks.
-Lets update this so that they reinstall next time they powerup.
+Let's update all _backend_ appliances so that they reinstall next time they powerup.

        # stack set host boot backend action=install
        # stack list host boot